 MAC Cosmetics is probably one of the most popular and well-known makeup brands of all time, and they used to be a cruelty-free brand, which can lead to some confusion as to their current policy.
 They are owned by Estée Lauder, whose animal testing policy is not to test on animals unless required by law (as mentioned above).
 Because MAC is sold in China, where animal testing is required, MAC isn’t a cruelty-free company.

-If you’re looking to replace your MAC eyeshadows, I can’t recommend Makeup Geek enough.
+If you're looking to replace your MAC eyeshadows, I can't recommend Makeup Geek enough.
 Their eyeshadows are AMAZING!
-As for MAC’s lipsticks, NYX and Wet n Wild actually have some great shade dupes, and as a bonus, they are a whole lot more affordable.
+As for MAC's lipsticks, NYX has some great shade dupes, and as a bonus, they are a whole lot more affordable.

 Benefit is one of those brands that everyone seems to think is cruelty-free, but unfortunately, they are NOT a cruelty-free company.
 Their policy is not to test on animals unless required by law.
 Their products are also sold in mainland China, where animal testing is required.
 Benefit also currently sells its products in Sephora stores across China and shows no intention of pulling out of China.